superernie77/lagom-hello-world/README.md

 # lagom-hello-world

-Demo implementation of the Laggom framework, a framework for building microservice architectures. https://www.lagomframework.com/
+Demo implementation of the Lagom framework, a framework for building microservice architectures. https://www.lagomframework.com/